E. Christian Wells, Ph.D.

 I am an applied environmental anthropologist with research expertise in environmental justice, sustainable and equitable development, brownfields communities, landscape legacies, anthrosol formation, water/wastewater management, and science-policy interactions.
 My current research examines how people’s perceptions of environmental resources and services influence their management decisions for development, especially for critical urban infrastructures such as water and wastewater.
 I am also studying how people’s perceptions of pollution and contamination of soil and water influence their participation in redevelopment initiatives.

-Over the past 20 years, I have undertaken research throughout the United States, Central America, and the Caribbean with over $6.8 million in funding from the National Science Foundation, the National Institute of Justice, the U.S. Environmental Protection Agency, and other organizations.
+Over the past 20 years, I have undertaken social and environmental science research throughout the United States, Central America, and the Caribbean with ca. $7 million in funding from the National Science Foundation, the National Institute of Justice, the U.S. Environmental Protection Agency, and other organizations.
 My research has been featured by various media outlets including The New York Times and New Scientist, among others.
-I have written or edited nine books and journal issues as well as more than 100 research articles, book chapters, and professional essays.
-I was recently awarded the Global Achievement Award for Outstanding Global Student Success and the Jerome Krivanek Distinguished Teacher Award from the University of South Florida and the Black Bear Award by the Sierra Club of Tampa Bay “in recognition of outstanding dedication to sustainability and the environment.”
+I have written or edited 10 books and journal issues as well as more than 100 research articles, book chapters, and professional essays.
+I was recently awarded the Faculty Outstanding Research Achievement Award, the Global Achievement Award for Outstanding Global Student Success, and the Jerome Krivanek Distinguished Teacher Award from the University of South Florida along with the Black Bear Award by the Sierra Club of Tampa Bay “in recognition of outstanding dedication to sustainability and the environment.”